tomakazoo/ai-family-blog/src/content/posts/part-06-advanced-patterns.md

 ## CQRS (Command Query Responsibility Segregation)

-### The Problem
+### The Problem with Single Models

-Traditional architecture uses the same model for reads and writes:
+Traditional applications use the same data model for everything - writing new orders, displaying order lists, generating reports, and powering analytics dashboards.
+This creates a fundamental tension:

 ```mermaid
 graph TB